4imble/AureliaStackRpg/README.md

 # AureliaStackRpg
 This is spike project to try and build a simple rpg game and learn Aurelia.

-A friend is also building the same app using react.
+@sammosampson is also building the same app using react.
 I will add a link here when his repo is online.